wcarc-on/wcarc-site/minutes/minutes202110.md

 ### Old Business
 - VHF/UHF Beacon move:
   - Bert (VE2ZAZ) is trying to identify the full name and call sign of a certain "Dale the electrician", who could be a good resource for our beacon move.
-Some attendees suggested that it may be Dale Henniger (VE3XZT).
+Some attendees suggested that it may be Dale Hennigar (VE3XZT).
 Bert will confirm that information.
   - Plan B location at the Diefenbunker: We shall visit the site to confirm that it is suitable.
 Verification shall include  checking the always-on AC outlet and verifying the metal frame sturdiness.
 Bert will send an email to Nick (VE3OWV) to organize a visit.
   - Bert contacted Rick (VE3CVG) to inquire about how suitable the YMCA rooftop could be for our beacons.
 Rick was clear that, for many reasons, the YMCA would not be a good location for our beacons.
   - Mike (VE3MKX): The Lanark Club have a new tower.
 He suggested that this could be a good location for the beacons.
 However, Glenn (VE3XRA) reckoned that the Lanark Club would likely not want VHF transmitters near their station.

 ### Reports / Club Project Updates
-None
+None.

 ### New Business
 None.

 ### Show and Tell / Announcements
 - Charles showed a Russian 1 MHz glass-enclosed crystal.
 He also showed an old auto-focus Minolta SLR camera.
 - Bert showed the Super-Pixie QRP CW transceiver, a 1-Watt, simple, cheap but effective radio.
-On his first CQ call, he had a QSO with a Virginia station (a distance of 750 Km).
+On his first CQ call, he had a QSO with a Virginia station (a distance of 750 km).
 - Wayne showed a 2n3391A transistor from GE Canada (1964).

 ### Ask the Club